Myrmex/alatius-macronizer-api/README.md

 Given its essential nature, the API has been implemented with [Flask](https://flask.palletsprojects.com/), using [waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/) to serve it.

-To create the Docker image, I followed the "manual" approach: start from a base image, modify it configuring everything for running macronizer, add the API on top of it, and then commit the modified Docker container into a new image.
+To create the Docker image, I followed the "manual" approach: start from a base image; modify it configuring everything for running macronizer; add the API on top of it; and finally commit the modified Docker container into a new image.
 That's not the optimal way of building it, whence its size; but this represents a first stage, which can later be refined.
 My first objective was getting something working in a reasonable timeframe, to provide better integration of macronizer functionalities for a research tool built on top of my Chiron metrical analysis system (see e.g. [part 1](http://www.libraweb.net/articoli3.php?chiave=202106501&rivista=65&articolo=202106501004) and [part 2](http://www.libraweb.net/articoli3.php?chiave=202106502&rivista=65&articolo=202106502004) of my latest paper about it), targeting late antique prose rhythm, in the context of the [ERC Consolidator Grant "AntCoCo"](https://www.uni-bamberg.de/en/erc-cog-antcoco/the-project/) lead by prof.dr.dr.dr.
 Peter Riedlberger.

 Currently, the alpha image I got from this process is tagged `vedph2020/macronizer` in the Docker Hub.

+>Note: the API is written with Flask, thus using Python.
+You can find it in the image folder `/usr/local/latin-macronizer` in the file `api.py` when you enter the container's bash shell via a command like `docker exec -it CONTAINERID /bin/bash`.

-## Quick Start
+## Usage

-To quickly play with the API:
+To quickly play with the macronizer API service:

 1. ensure you have [installed Docker](https://github.com/vedph/cadmus_doc/blob/master/deploy/docker-setup.md) on your computer.
 2. download [docker-compose.yml](docker-compose.yml) from this repository into some folder.
 Ensure that you download this as a plain text (YAML) file, rather than as the source code of the GitHub HTML page.
-3. open a terminal window in that folder, and enter command:
+3. open a terminal window in that folder, and enter this command:

 ```bash
 docker compose up
 ```

-This is for Docker compose V2.
+>This is for Docker compose V2.
 If you are still on V1, use the non-plugin syntax, i.e. `docker-compose up` (mind the dash).
-Remember to prefix `sudo` for Linux/OSX.
+Remember to prefix `sudo` for Linux/MacOS.

 The macronizer API should now be reachable at `localhost:51234`.
 You can test it is there with `localhost:51234/test`.

 To macronize some text, you must post a JSON object representing it at `localhost:51234/macronize`.
-For instance, here is a sample request:
+For instance, here is a sample **request**:

 ```txt
 POST http://localhost:51234/macronize HTTP/1.1